How to make a solar Jack-O-Lantern with a real pumpkin.

 Perfect fit!

-Ta da!
+Ta-da!
 Isn't it cute!
-I was actually quite excited that it worked (not all of my projects do but don't tell)!
+I was quite excited that it worked.
+I have carved Jack O'Lanterns this way for a few years now.
 Those little solar lights give off the right amount of light.

 Some other Halloween decor/decorations.